-- A. Knowledge testing must be carried out in accordance with the strictest security procedures to avoid test compromise. - B. The Test Examiner will terminate a test at any time that he/she suspects that a cheating incident has occurred. - C. The CAAB personnel will then conduct an investigation. - D. If the investigation determines that cheating or unauthorized conduct has occurred, then any Airman licence, certificate, or rating that the applicant holds may be revoked, and the applicant will be prohibited for 1 year from applying for or taking any test for a licence, certificate or rating. - E. The test examiner makes the final determination relating to test materials and personal possessions applicants may take into the testing area.
+- A. Knowledge testing must be carried out in accordance with the strictest security procedures to avoid test compromise. - B. The Test Examiner will terminate a test at any time that he/she suspects that a cheating incident has occurred. - C. If the investigation determines that cheating or unauthorized conduct has occurred, then any Airman licence, certificate, or rating that the applicant holds may be revoked, and the applicant will be prohibited for 1 year from applying for or taking any test for a licence, certificate or rating. - D. The test examiner makes the final determination relating to test materials and personal possessions applicants may take into the testing area.